learn-co-curriculum/sinatra-multiple-controllers/README.md

 require_relative 'app/controllers/orders_controller'
 ```

 Then, we must mount both classes.
 Only one class can be specified to be `run`.
-The other class must be loaded as something called MiddleWare.
-We won't get into MiddleWare now, suffice to say, you simply `use` it instead of `run`.
+The other class must be loaded as Middleware We won't get into MiddleWare now, suffice to say, you simply `use` it instead of `run`.

 `config.ru`:
 ```ruby